Sharonville, Ohio: Culture

 Sharonville is home to the Heritage Village Museum, an open-air historic house museum.

 Education

 Sharonville is home to Princeton High School, the secondary school of the Princeton City Schools, a consolidated school district encompassing the communities of Evendale, Glendale, Lincoln Heights, Sharonville, Springdale and Woodlawn.
 Other schools within Sharonville include Princeton Community Middle School, Sharonville Elementary School, Stewart Elementary School, Heritage Hill Elementary School and St. Michael Elementary school.
 Also, Scarlet Oaks (one of the four campuses of the Great Oaks Institute of Technology and Career Development) is located in Sharonville.

 Sharonville is served by a branch of the Public Library of Cincinnati and Hamilton County.

 Economy

-Ford Motor Company owns the Sharonville Transmission plant, which covers roughly one square mile.
+Ford Motor Company owns the Sharonville Transmission plant, which covers roughly one square mile, open in 1958.

 Sharonville is also the home of Gorilla Glue's headquarters.